tenwiseman/avr-denonstrator/README.md

 # AVR Control Protocol Denonstrator

-This works wih a Denon web-enabled AVR receiver such as the AVR-3808 / AVR-3808CI.
+This tiny webapp works wih a Denon web-enabled AVR receiver such as the AVR-3808 / AVR-3808CI.
 It may work for others.
 It is purely for geeky demonstration purposes of webstreams and websockets, it is not a end user remote control replacement!

 ## Summary